patrickbucher/algorithms/diary.md

 I implemented Binary Search, which is, for sorted slices, way more efficient than linear search.
 The benchmark really showed that.

+I also implemented the recursive version of Insertion Sort, which mostly replaces the top loop with recursion.
+Therefore, I don't need to implement that in either Erlang or Clojure.

+The choice in the book of index 1 as the start of an array started to annoy me, especially because in the Merge Sort pseudo-code, index 0 was used for convenience.
+(0 as the first index is a decent choice, obviously.)

+Anyway; on towards Rust.

 # 2023-08-08 (Tu)

 I started with the sub-chapter on Merge Sort, which contains quite a large